duncan3dc/sonos/usage/speakers.md

  # Get the IP address of the speaker
  $speaker->ip;

- # Get the "Friendly" name reported by the speaker (hint: it's not that friendly)
+ # Get the "Friendly" name reported by the speaker (spoiler: it's not that friendly)
  $speaker->name;

  # Get the room name assigned to this speaker